HPCE/hpce-2018-cw3/readme.md

 I've created an image for AWS which has OpenCL set up, both for software and the GPU.
-The title of the image is `HPCE-2017-GPU-Image`, which can be selected when you launch an AWS instance.
+The title of the image is `HPCE-2018`, which can be selected when you launch an AWS instance.
 The instance is located in the "N. Virginia" region - if you can't find it, check whether AWS has defaulted you into a different region.

-This is a debian image, so the default login is `admin` rather than `ubuntu`.
-So you would login with ssh as:
+This is an ubuntu image, so the default login is `ubuntu` So you would login with ssh as:
 ```
 ssh -A -i [your-key] admin@[server-ip-address]
 ```
-_Thanks to @BaronKhan for [pointing out some missing info](https://github.com/HPCE/hpce-2017-cw3/issues/19)._

-The steps for reproducing the AMI are [available](aws_setup.md), but it isn't much fun recreating it.

 ### Debugging